 - Students are responsible for obtaining any necessary visas, Electronic System for Travel Authorization ESTA, or other electronic travel authorization applications, if necessary. - If travel outside Okinawa is required to obtain a visa, then a Business Travel Form for "VISA application travel for Conference & WS travel" must be submitted TWO weeks prior to the period of travel and must be approved before travel arrangements can be made. - Travel for the purpose of visa issuance should be planned with a minimal period of absence.
-Students may include a personal stay only on weekends or holidays up to the number of official business days (usually only one day). - Per diem and lodging allowances (if applicable), as stipulated in the appendix "Per diem and Maximum Lodging Allowance (rate in JPY)", will be provided. - Visa and ESTA-application-related fees (application fees, travel costs, accommodation outside of Okinawa, etc.) are reimbursed after submission of original receipts once travel is complete.
+In principle, the traveler should arrive immediately before the business and return quickly after the business has finished.
+(Travel Expense Handbook 3.2.2) - Per diem and lodging allowances (if applicable), as stipulated in PRP 26.9 "Appendices & Tables", will be provided. - Visa and ESTA-application-related fees (application fees, travel costs, accommodation outside of Okinawa, etc.) are reimbursed after submission of original receipts once travel is complete.
+In any combination of GS-funded Conference & Workshop travel and Unit-funded travel (of any purpose) when the Unit-funded portion comprises more than half of the combined travel, the Unit must cover the cost of visa acquisition.